 Call for Speakers

 The NAGDCA Annual Conference is a curated experience; therefore, submitting a speaker application does not guarantee a speaking spot.
-The conference committee will review each submission; however, we are only able to accommodate those that best meet our programming needs.
-We look forward to your submission!
+The conference committee will review each submission and select individuals who best meet our programming needs.
+We look forward to reviewing your application!

 - Review moderator and panelist roles and expectations.

-- Complete a submission form for your desired session(s); indicating your preferred role and presentation content.
+- Complete an application form for your desired session(s); indicating your preferred role and presentation content.
 Please note, all speakers should focus on providing content that is specific to the public sector.

 Moderator Role and Expectations